 - Drink plenty of fluids.
 Your body needs extra fluids when you have a fever.
 Extra fluids help keep the mucus more liquid, which can help prevent bacterial complications such as ear infections or bronchitis.
-If you have pain with swallowing, you can get adequate nutrition from liquids by drinking milk, fruit juices, broth, even pop.
+If you have pain with swallowing, you can get adequate nutrition from liquids by drinking water, fruit juices, broth, even pop.

 - You may get pain relief from headaches, body aches, or sore throats by taking acetaminophen and/or ibuprofen.
 Acetaminophen, up to 650 mg. is very safe and virtually without side effects.
 Ibuprofen may be a more effective pain medication for some people and may be taken as 400 mg every 6 hours.
 If ibuprofen upsets your stomach, take it with food or when you have food in your stomach.
 It is safe to take these medications on an alternate schedule--650 mg of acetaminophen followed three hours later by 400 mg of ibuprofen.
 Medicines like acetaminophen or ibuprofen will not help you get over a cold or influenza faster but may help you feel better while you are sick.

 - If you are bothered by a runny or stuffy nose, you can try a decongestant like Sudafed.
 If you find that taking Sudafed late in the day interferes with sleep, ask the pharmacist for a decongestant combined with an antihistamine.